 Dr. Wilneida Negrón

-Her work has been featured at
+My work has been featured at

-The Guardian NPR Financial Times Washington Post Stanford Social Innovation Review Newsweek Protocol Fast Company Daily Maverick Wired
+The Guardian NPR Financial Times Washington Post Stanford Social Innovation Review Newsweek Protocol Fast Company Daily Maverick WiredBBC 4

-I am currently the Director of Research and Policy at Coworker, the Co-Founder Of the Startups and Society Initiative, and Founder of the Future of Workers Initiative.
+I am currently the Director of Research and Policy at Coworker, the Co-Founder of the Startups and Society Initiative, and Founder of the Future of Workers Initiative.
 I am currently boot-strapping my new venture, Grey Americana, a multi-media company and social community.

-Her current Advisory roles include:
+My current Advisory roles Are:

 I have a PhD In Comparative Politics, with a specialization in emerging technologies in East Asia And Latin America, a Masters In Public Administration, and a M.Phil. in International And Global Affairs.
 Im also a life-long Fellow at the Data & Society Research Institute and the Atlantic Institute.
 I am fluent in Spanish and Mandarin.